Cyclists Arrive Home Safely

 The memorial in Warren Gardens next to the Thames.

-An exhibition about the Belgian Village on the Thames can be seen in Twickenham Museum, 25, The Embankment, Twickenham from Saturday 8th April until Tuesday 4th July.
+An exhibition about the Belgian Village was displayed in Twickenham Museum, 25, The Embankment, Twickenham from April until July.

 Helen Baker with Guy Trouveroy, the Belgian Ambassador, after the ceremony.